viktor-silakov/gherkin-extension/docs/USAGE_EXAMPLE.md

 2. **Use appropriate parameter types** ({int}, {string}, etc.)
 3. **Avoid deeply nested parameter structures**
 4. **Monitor autocomplete performance** regularly

+### Word-Based Indexing

+The new **enableWordBasedIndexing** setting provides improved autocomplete accuracy by:

+1. **Indexing by words** instead of character prefixes
+2. **Better matching** for natural language step definitions
+3. **Resolving the "third word" issue** where autocomplete appeared only after multiple words
+4. **Smarter parameter handling** by normalizing {string}, {int}, etc.

+**When to use**:
+- Enable (default): For most projects, provides better autocomplete experience
+- Disable: For projects with very short step definitions or performance-critical environments

 ### Configuration Management